- The 25 Breast Milk Storage Bags are pre-sterilised (unless opened).

 Breast Milk Storage Bags – 25’s

-Pre-sterilised, sealable storage bags
+Pre-sterilized, sealable storage bags

 In the first few days after delivery, breasts can become engorged with excess milk.
 Mothers find it convenient to collect and store their breast milk for later use.
-These pre-sterilised ready to use storage bags are ideal for storing & freezing excess expressed breast milk for future use.
+These pre-sterilized ready to use storage bags are ideal for storing & freezing excess expressed breast milk for future use.

 Care & Use

 - Express breast milk, using the Snookums Manual or Electric Breast Pump.

 - Wash hands well with soap and water before handling the pre-sterilised bag.